apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 ### STOMP heart-beating and connection-ttl

-Apache ActiveMQ Artemis specifies a minimum value for both client and server heart-beat intervals.
-The minimum interval for both client and server heartbeats is 500 milliseconds.
-That means if a client sends a CONNECT frame with heartbeat values lower than 500, the server will defaults the value to 500 milliseconds regardless the values of the 'heart-beat' header in the frame.

 Well behaved STOMP clients will always send a DISCONNECT frame before closing their connections.
 In this case the server will clear up any server side resources such as sessions and consumers synchronously.